akarui2004/go-for-it/README.md

 ## What we will have in this application?

-### Authentication
+### Authentication/Credential
 - Register user to the application
 - Reset password
 - Forgot password
 - User will have: uuid, first_name, last_name, created_at, updated_at, deleted_at
-- Credential will have: uuid, user_id, username, email, password, created_at, updated_at, deleted_at
+- Credential will have: uuid, user_id, username, password, created_at, updated_at, deleted_at
+- Request Password:
+  - The data will be store when request the password changed
+  - Will have: uuid, owner_id, token, alreadReset, expiredAt, createdAt, updatedAt

 ### User with Project and Task
 - User can have many projects
 - User can have many tasks through project

-### User with Priority
-- User can have many priorities

-### User with Tag
-- User can have many tags

 ### Project
 - Start on the left hand side